2019 British Grand Prix: Championship standings before the race

 Heading into the race, Lewis Hamilton had a 31-point advantage over teammate Valtteri Bottas in the Drivers' Championship.
 In the Constructors' Championship, Mercedes held a 135-point advantage over Ferrari.

 Entrants

 The drivers and teams entered were the same as those on the season entry list with no additional stand-in drivers for either the race or practice.

 Practice

 The first practice session ended with Pierre Gasly fastest for Red Bull almost half a second ahead of second placed Valtteri Bottas who was a further 0.4 seconds ahead of Gasly's teammate Max Verstappen.
 The only major incidents were Romain Grosjean crashing his car on the pit exit and Kimi Räikkönen's Alfa Romeo stopping on the Wellington straight, the latter of which brought out a red flag.
-The drivers all struggled with track grip levels throughout the session due to the track having been recently resurfaced and although there was some brief rain it had little impact on the running in the session.
+The drivers all struggled with track grip levels throughout the session due to the track having been recently resurfaced for the second time in less than 16 months following controversy at the previous year's F1 and subsequently abandoned MotoGP rounds, and although there was some brief rain it had little impact on the running in the session.